Viola pedata 'Eco Artist Palette'

 Item #: 7215

 Zones: 4a to 8b

 This splendid selection of our US native Viola pedata comes from native plant pioneer, the late Dr. Don Jacobs of Decatur, Georgia.
 Viola pedata 'Eco Artist Palette' makes a small clump (3" tall x 3" wide) composed of finely dissected leaves that resemble...what else, bird's feet.
 The tight clumps of Viola pedata are topped with pansy-like flowers in April/May, usually with some reflowering in late summer/early fall.
 Unlike the typical blue flowers, Viola 'Eco Artist Palette' has two dark blue-purple upper petals contrasting with three near-white lower petals.
 Viola pedata has reportedly edible leaves and flowers although we haven't yet had enough to indulge.
+If that's not enough, Viola pedata is used to treat coughs, colds, and dysentery.
 At home in a sunny, well-drained rock garden, Viola pedata is one of the few viola species in an otherwise weedy genus that we allow in our garden.

 Leaf Color: Green